Atewe202/LITA-PROJECT/README.md

 -The primary source of Dataused here is Data sale .csv and this is open source data that can be freely downloaded from an open source online such as kaggle or FRED opr any other repository sites

 ### Tools Used
-- Micrisoft Excel [Download Here}.(https://www.microsoft.com).
+- Micrisoft Excel

-  1. For data Cleaning
+   1. For data Cleaning,
    2. For Analysis

-  3. For Dta Validation
+   3. For Data Visualization

-   -SQL - Structure Query Language of Data
+- SQL - Structure Query Language of Data

-   -github for portfolio Building
+- Github for portfolio Building
-   -Github